Review 19 min read

 Pros

-• Best grammar and spelling checker on the market — consistently outperforms alternatives
+• Best grammar and spelling checker on the market.
+Consistently outperforms alternatives.

-• Free plan is genuinely useful for basic grammar, spelling, and tone
+• Free plan is genuinely useful for basic grammar, spelling, and tone.

-• Works everywhere — browser extension, desktop app, mobile keyboard, integrations
+• Works everywhere.
+Browser extension, desktop app, mobile keyboard, integrations.

-• GrammarlyGO adds useful AI writing for quick communications
+• GrammarlyGO adds useful AI writing for quick communications.

-• Plagiarism checker (Premium) catches duplicate content
+• Plagiarism checker on Premium catches duplicate content.

-• Non-native English speakers get especially high value
+• Non-native English speakers get especially high value.

-• $12/month annual Premium pricing is reasonable
+• $12 per month annual Premium pricing is reasonable.

 Cons

-• Zero SEO capabilities — no keywords, no SERP analysis, no content optimization
+• Zero SEO capabilities.
+No keywords, no SERP analysis, no content optimization.

-• GrammarlyGO produces generic output for long-form content
+• GrammarlyGO produces generic output for long-form content.

-• No local SEO or Google Business Profile features
+• No local SEO or Google Business Profile features.

-• No social media management or automation
+• No social media management or automation.

-• No CMS integration for publishing
+• No CMS integration for publishing.

-• Premium suggestions can be overly aggressive (rewriting voice out of your content)
+• Premium suggestions can be overly aggressive, rewriting voice out of your content.

 Who Is Grammarly Best For?